-We are a clinical-stage biopharmaceutical company driven to develop and manufacture first-in-class monoclonal antibodies for the treatment of cancer and infectious diseases.
-We are advancing our two Phase II oncology programs with our lead product candidates bavituximab and Cotara.
+We are a clinical-stage biopharmaceutical company developing and manufacturing first-in-class monoclonal antibodies for the treatment of cancer and viral infections.
+We are advancing two Phase II oncology programs with our lead product candidates bavituximab and Cotara® as well as our Phase Ib hepatitis C virus ("HCV") program for bavituximab.